zac-heisey/bodywise-v2/_drafts/deadlifts-your-new-best-friend.md

 categories: []

 ---
-**Why the Deadlift Should be Your New Best Friend**
+## **Why the Deadlift Should be Your New Best Friend**

-Poor posture?
-Low back pain?
+Do you have poor posture?
+Pain in your lower back?
 Weak hips?
-Powered down?
+Lack of energy?

-The deadlift is one of the most effective exercises for developing pure strength and athleticism.
+The **deadlift is one of the most effective exercises for developing pure strength and athleticism**.
 With proper form and technique, it can help improve your posture, decrease your back pain and increase your overall strength and power.
 The deadlift is one of the few exercises that targets the entire posterior chain and challenges it to work in coordination rather than isolating its components making it an excellent functional motion.

-How to get started:
+### How to get started:

+Remember.......

+**FORM IS EVERYTHING**!

-Form is everything!
-Here are some key points to remember.
+Here are some **key points** to keep in mind:

 * Keep feet hip width apart, grip the bar just beyond your legs
 * Maintain an overhand grip with wrists neutral